About the course

 - Global distributive justice and human rights

 - The protection of human rights in the UK

 Our School of Philosophy and Art History is widely regarded as among the very best in the UK, having been recognised as one of the Top 10 UK universities for research excellence (REF 2014), and being placed in the Top 10 in The Guardian University Guide in 2010, 2011, and 2013.

 At Essex we specialise in commercial law, public law, and human rights law.
 We are Top 20 in the UK for research excellence (REF 2014), and we are ranked among the top 200 departments on the planet according to the QS World [University] Rankings for law.

 Your education extends beyond our University campus.
-We support you extending your education through providing the option of an additional year at no extra cost.
+We support you extending your education through providing the option of an additional year at no extra cost (2017 entry).
 The four-year version of our degree allows you to spend the third year studying abroad or employed on a placement, while otherwise remaining identical to the three-year course.